 My favorite shoes were the Kala Women’s Sandals because they were more more stylish than supportive shoes I’d seen on other sites (I also liked that there were a few different designs, for example, this black and teal pair).
 I also read multiple Kuru shoes reviews and people really seemed to love them.
-They had a few different designs and in the end, I went with the Kala Sandals, ordering a pair in black and another in white.
+They had a few different styles and in the end, I went with the Kala Sandals, ordering a pair in black and another in white.

 Kuru Kala Sandals

 The KURUSOLE provides all the support I need and the pigskin lining on the leather straps feels super soft against my skin.
 Plus, they’re easy to just slip on and off, which is great since I’m always on the go.

 I’ve had these sandals for three years now and they’re practically all I ever wear!
 Not only are they comfortable but the quality is amazing.
 The original white pair is still going strong!
 I did buy a second pair of black ones but only because I wear them almost daily and the Florida sun faded them a bit (I wear them to the beach too).

 Kuru Running Shoes

 After wearing the sandals for so long without any recurrence of plantar fasciitis, I thought I should check out Kuru sneakers too.
 If I’ve learned one thing from running over the years, it’s that having the right athletic shoes makes a huge difference.

-There are quite a few Kuru sneakers to choose from when it comes to Kuru sneakers so I had to narrow down my choices.
+There are quite a few shoe styles to choose from when it comes to Kuru sneakers so I had to narrow down my choices.
 In the end, I couldn’t decide between the Quantum sneaker and the Atom sneaker so I thought I’d give both a try.